carlofazioli/cardiathena/agent/ShooterAgent.md

 If no cards were found that match that criteria, return the lowest cards.
 This function is useful for when the player is playing at the end of the trick because they know if they can take it and they want to save their high cards for future tricks.

+`get_hearts(cards : List) : List` Look through the received cards and return a list of all the hearts cards.